dorota-alina/savings-vaults/index.md

 ### Skimming

 1. Identify available resources on Revolut products, Vaults, Savings Vaults, other related features, and its users - internal materials, docs, blog posts, Internet, etc.
-2. Use the above for a preliminary self-study - quick research
+2. Use the above for a preliminary self-study - quick research.

 ### Identify stakeholders

 1. Identify Project Lead (Technical Lead), Product Owner, Feature Owner, and possibly other product/ marketing/ sales persons with some expertise on Savings Vaults.
-2. Identify the technical engineers/ devs working on the feature who can support you (SMEs).
+2. Identify the technical engineers/devs working on the feature who can support you (SMEs).
 3. Contact all of them and agree on suitable forms of cooperation:
    * Preferably, a recorded call (which could be stored and/or shared, but, most of all, played back).
    * Email
    * Chat
-   * Sharing docs/ materials via web tools
+   * Sharing docs/materials via web tools.

 ### Define requirements